 NCS provides a single network-wide interface to all network devices and all network applications and services, as well as a common modeling language and datastore for both services and devices.
 A transaction engine handles transactions from the operations at the service layer to the actual deployment of configuration changes in the network.

-Designed to be a generic SDN solution, NCS supports the implementation of network applications and service on a wide variety of networking devices, both traditional hardware-based devices and virtual software appliances.
-NCS can also support Openflow-based applications through a built-in Openflow controller, Tailflow; alternatively, applications built on top of other Openflow controllers can be easily integrated into NCS.
+Designed to be a generic solution, NCS supports the implementation of network applications and service on a wide variety of networking devices, both traditional hardware-based devices and virtual software appliances.

 NCS Overview Presentation (18 minutes)

 Model-driven: Network services and devices are modeled into YANG and their configuration states are centrally stored in NCS.
-Model changes are easy to adapt.
-NCS automatically renders the device interface from the vendor’s device models.
-NCS also renders the complete service management functionality from the service models that are specified by the Service Provider.
+All northbound interfaces, user interfaces and south-bound device configuration command sequences are automatically generated from the data models.

 Service-Aware: NCS provides a declarative way to specify how a network service shall be applied to the network infrastructure.
 This greatly facilitates the mapping of service configuration changes to device configuration commands.
 The entire service life-cycle is supported including creating, modifying and deleting service instances.

-Transactions: NCS applies all service changes towards the network as an atomic change-set.
+Transactions: NCS applies all service changes towards the network as atomic change-sets.
 This ensures that the network is always in a consistent state and can automatically recover from failed configuration changes.

 Consistent State: NCS represents the true current state of the network services, the device configurations and the mapping between services and devices through a central data-store in real-time.